gaissmai/bart/.greptile/rules.md

 When generating or modifying code:

 - Do not use emojis or typographic quotes
-- Never use Unicode characters, ALWAYS use plain ASCII.
+- NEVER use Unicode characters, ALWAYS use plain ASCII.

 # Module Overview Files
 When reviewing any PR in this repository, ALWAYS consult the following files for context: